mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/04/day-197/">August 04, 2017</a></small></div>
-<p><strong>Trump used a campaign-style rally to attack the Russia investigation</strong>, hours after news broke that special counsel Robert Mueller had tapped a grand jury.
+<p><strong>Trump used a campaign-style rally to attack the <a href="/trump-russia-investigation/">Russia investigation</a></strong>, hours after news broke that special counsel Robert Mueller had tapped a grand jury.
 He referred to the investigation as a "totally made-up Russia story" and a "total fabrication."
 He insisted that Democrats "can't beat us at the voting booths, so they're trying to cheat you out of the future and the future that you want.
 They're trying to cheat you out of the leadership you want with a fake story that is demeaning to all of us, and most importantly, demeaning to our country and demeaning to our Constitution." (<a href="http://www.politico.com/story/2017/08/03/trump-rallies-base-russia-mueller-grand-jury-241316">Politico</a> / <a href="http://www.cnn.com/2017/08/04/politics/trump-russia/index.html">CNN</a>)</p>